moneroexamples/xubuntu-vm-through-whonix-gateway/README.md

 Default [whonix](https://www.whonix.org/) workstation is based on 32-bit Debian 8.2.
 This is OK for most cases, since this Debian version is from 2015.
 However, the 32-bit version of Debian may limit some use cases.
 For example, its difficult to use [Monero](https://getmonero.org/) on a 32-bit Linux system.
 Monero works best with 64-bit operating systems.
-Also some people may not want to use Debian, and would like to use something else, such as Ubuntu 15.10.
-In fact, for use in a VirtualBox, Xubuntu is better because Xfce is much lighter than Unity.
+Also some people may not want to use Debian, and would like to use something else, such as Xubuntu 15.10.

 This example shows how to set-up Xubuntu 15.10 x64 in a VirtualBox so that its internet traffic goes through Whonix Tor gateway.

 **Please be aware, that not using official
-Whonix workstation may reduce your security and anonymity!
+Whonix workstation may reduce your security and anonymity!**
-Don't follow this example if you are extra paranoid.**

 The steps here were executed on Ubuntu 14.04 x64 and VirtualBox 5.0.10, and are based on those described [here](https://www.whonix.org/wiki/Ubuntu).
 Probably there are better ways of doing things described below.
 But these steps were working for me, so hopefully they will work for you as well.